aammff/notes/README.md

 law makers:
- - use git or get lost
+ - use git or get lost; stop this diarrhea, more is not better.

 religions: learn about programming languages first, or you'll not understand anything at all.
  - if you differ significantly from buddhism you're in error